sergiobarriel/azure-storage-15-nov/README.md

 If you have any doubt, read this [article](https://blogs.msdn.microsoft.com/david/2017/07/20/setting_up_raspian_and_dotnet_core_2_0_on_a_raspberry_pi/) from MSDN

 ## SkynetPI.Eye
-[SkynetEye](https://github.com/sergiobarriel/azure-storage-15-nov/tree/master/src/SkynetPI/SkynetPI.Eye) solution contains contains the code that must be deploy on Raspberry PI 3
+:camera: [SkynetEye](https://github.com/sergiobarriel/azure-storage-15-nov/tree/master/src/SkynetPI/SkynetPI.Eye) solution contains contains the code that must be deploy on Raspberry PI 3

 ### Step 1: Publish application